luizfvital/luizfvital/README.md

 ### Hi there!
 I'm Luiz Fernando Vital.

-Full-Stack Developer with 2+ years of experience with a focus on ReactJS.
+Front-end Developer with 2+ years of experience with a focus on ReactJS.
 Supportive and enthusiastic team player dedicated to efficiently resolving project issues.
 Ability and willingness to innovate and learn new technologies, quick learner passionate about development.